aws/aws-xray-sdk-python/README.md

 ```

 ### Oversampling Mitigation
-To modify the sampling decision at the subsegment level, sampled subsegments can be created using `xray_recorder.begin_subsegment()` and unsampled subsegments can be created using
+To modify the sampling decision at the subsegment level, subsegments that inherit the decision of their direct parent (segment or subsegment) can be created using `xray_recorder.begin_subsegment()` and unsampled subsegments can be created using
 `xray_recorder.begin_subsegment_without_sampling()`.

 The code snippet below demonstrates creating a sampled or unsampled subsegment based on the sampling decision of each SQS message processed by Lambda.